SauloCandeira/SauloCandeira/README.md

 #### My current tools
 📲 Front-end Mobile with React Native
 🌎 Front-end Web with Reactjs and Vannilajs <br/>
-📡 Back-end with Python and PHP
+📡 Back-end with Python and PHP <br/>
+💻 Machine learning and business intelligence with Jupyter <br/>
 🧰 And more...

 #### Skills